 Users are reminded that they need to have an ALSHub account to submit proposals, and that creating an account may take 1–2 business days.
 We encourage all users to check their account well before the proposal deadline.

-For more information about how to apply for beam time and proposal writing guidelines, follow the link to Apply for Beamtime in the User Guide.
+For more information about how to apply for beam time and proposal writing guidelines, visit the Apply for Beamtime page.

 Maintaining an Active Proposal

 Proposals for general sciences beamlines are considered active for two years, or until the total shifts requested in the proposal have been used.
 Users may decide whether to submit a new proposal or make a BTR on an active proposal based on the cutoff score for that beamline.
-Users are reminded that their proposal score may be improved if they fell below the cutoff in the first cycle, as described on GUP web pages.
+Users are reminded that their proposal score may be improved if they fell below the cutoff in the first cycle, as described in the GUP section.

 Users requiring limited but rapid access to ALS beam time, may prefer to submit a RAPIDD proposal rather than a GUP.
-RAPIDD proposals may be submitted at any time and the system includes:
+RAPIDD proposals may usually be submitted at any time, however, due to a current major shutdown at the ALS, the system is closed and will reopen in March, two weeks prior to the start of user operations.